paycoreio/docs/docs/index.md

 <img src="images/payouts-all-over.png" alt="PayCore Payouts" style="width: 300px; float: right; padding-left: 20px;">

-PayCore.io platform allows you to make transaction by any connected payout method, in any supported currency, and to almost any country across the globe.
+{{custom.company_name}} platform allows you to make transaction by any connected payout method, in any supported currency, and to almost any country across the globe.
 We support integration with multiple payment providers and acquirers to help you optimize your pricing and success rates.

 Your organisation can send single or batch payouts to your clients, contract workers, claimers, freelancers, and retailers.
 To satisfy both your goals and your payee intentions, you need to customise payout processes, and our platform ready to assist in these regards.